01Maya/My-Agency/README.md

 # Agency Landing Page

-A sleek, responsive, and minimal agency landing page built with **React.js** and styled using the **shadcn UI** component library.
+A sleek, responsive, and minimal agency landing page built with **Typescript** and styled using the **shadcn UI** component library.
 This project offers a modern and elegant interface, ensuring an engaging user experience across all devices.

 ---